stat20-summer/website/content/syllabus.md

 generalizations, causal, and predictive.

 The course is structured by week.
-Each week will focus on a particular subject, and all the material and assignments for that subject will be due at the end of the "course week," which begins on **Monday at 12:00am** and ends **every Sunday at 11:59pm**.
-This way, you guys will not have assignments due regarding one topic and yet have to go to lecture and labs where we talk about another.
+Each week will focus on a particular subject, and all the assignments for that subject will be due at the end of the "course week," which begins on **Monday at 12:00am** and ends **every Sunday at 11:59pm**. **The two exceptions to this rule are the first week of class (June 20th) and the third week of class (July 4th).
+For these weeks, assignments will be released Tuesday 12:00am.** This way, you guys will not have assignments due regarding one topic and yet have to go to lecture and labs where we talk about another.
 But if you have questions about previous weeks' material, you can ask us during lab and lecture!

 Here is a list of the main course topics, separated by week and with